-The Office of Technology Transfer is a service department that works with investigators within The Feinstein Institute for Medical Research and the greater North Shore-LIJ Health System to facilitate the patent protection and further development of technologies developed by our staff.
+The Office of Technology Transfer is a service department that works with investigators within The Feinstein Institute for Medical Research and the greater Northwell Health enterprise to facilitate the patent protection and further development of technologies developed by our staff.

 In February, 2012 The Feinstein Institute and The Cleveland Clinic entered into an Alliance Agreement.
-This new Innovation Alliance – only the second one of its kind in the US – will leverage the entrepreneurial expertise of Cleveland Clinic, the research strengths of the Feinstein Institute and the capabilities of the entire North Shore-LIJ Health System to help turn the discoveries made at The Feinstein into diagnostic and treatment options for future patient care.
+This new Innovation Alliance – only the second one of its kind in the US – will leverage the entrepreneurial expertise of Cleveland Clinic, the research strengths of the Feinstein Institute and the capabilities of the entire Northwell Health enterprise to help turn the discoveries made at The Feinstein into diagnostic and treatment options for future patient care.

 Developing new medications to treat patients is a lot of work.
 In this video, learn about all of the steps necessary to bring new therapies developed in medical research all the way into clinical care.